Dan-Muchiri/Dan-Muchiri/README.md

 # Welcome to Dan Muchiri's GitHub Profile!

-Hi there! 👋 I'm Dan Muchiri, a Full-Stack Software Engineer proficient in Python with Flask, React, and JavaScript-based programming.
+Hi there! 👋 I'm Dan Muchiri, a Software Engineer proficient in Python with Flask, React, and JavaScript-based programming.
 I'm dedicated to leveraging my skills to drive positive change and make a meaningful impact.
 ## About Me

-- 💼 Occupation: Full-stack Software Engineer
+- 💼 Occupation: Software Engineer

 ## Technical Skills

   - HTML
   - CSS
   - JavaScript